JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Searches for math inline functions in text as specified by a source range.

 ```
-FUNCTION CTextRange2.Find (BYVAL pRange AS ITextRange2 PTR, BYVAL Count AS LONG, BYVAL Flags AS LONG) AS LONG
+FUNCTION Find (BYVAL pRange AS ITextRange2 PTR, BYVAL Count AS LONG, BYVAL Flags AS LONG) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->Find(m_pTextRange2, pRange, Count, Flags, @Delta))
    RETURN Delta